-8) On bias, see Insight, pp. 191-206, 218-242.
-More generally, see the manifold warnings against various forms of illusion in devotional and ascetical writings.
-While this tradition should be integrated with the findings of depth psychology, it is of great importance to be aware of current corrections of earlier views.
-See L. v.
-Bertalanffy, General System Theory, New York
+On bias, see Insight pp. 191-206, 218-242/ More generally mani fold the warhings against various forms of filmsion in devotional 898 ascetical writings. / While this tradition should be integrated a'na ith the findings of depth psychology of great importance it i of earlier theory? be aware of current corrections, K See/L. von Bertananffy, eneral System Theory, New York (Brazilder) 1968, pp. ,106\ff, X. Maslow/.
+Toward a Faychology of Being, Princeton